-On Saturday, President Trump once again did what he does best: speaking directly to the American body politic uninterrupted and uncensored.
+On Saturday, President Trump once again did what he does best: speaking directly to the American body politic in an authentic and straightforward manner.
 Announcing days prior on Twitter that he will make a “major announcement” regarding the government shutdown and the border wall, it was expected that he would either (a).
 Declare a national emergency in order to appropriate immediate funding for the wall, or (b).
-Introduce a new deal — ostensibly a compromise — in order to get the Democrats talking.
+Introduce a new deal — presumably a compromise — in order to get the Democrats talking.
 The latter was chosen.

 There’s a near certainty Trump and his counsel knew this deal would be dead on arrival.
 In January of 2018, Trump offered an even better deal for the Democrats: a path to citizenship for up to 1.8 million young illegal immigrants in exchange for a $25 billion “trust fund” for the wall.
 The Democrats, despite repeatedly saying how much they value illegal immigrants having a